ansible/awx/docs/docsite/rst/administration/logging.rst

 Logging is a feature that provides the capability to send detailed logs to several kinds of 3rd party external log aggregation services.
 Services connected to this data feed serve as a useful means in gaining insight into AWX usage or technical trends.
 The data can be used to analyze events in the infrastructure, monitor for anomalies, and correlate events from one service with events in another.
 The types of data that are most useful to AWX are job fact data, job events/job runs, activity stream data, and log messages.
 The data is sent in JSON format over a HTTP connection using minimal service-specific tweaks engineered in a custom handler or via an imported library.

-Installing controller will install a newer version of rsyslog, which will replace the version that comes with the RHEL base.
-The version of rsyslog that is installed by controller does not include the following rsyslog modules:
+Installing AWX will install a newer version of rsyslog, which will replace the version that comes with the RHEL base.
+The version of rsyslog that is installed by AWX does not include the following rsyslog modules:

 - rsyslog-udpspoof.x86_64
 - rsyslog-libdbi.x86_64